exciteabletom/mazesolver/README.md

 # Maze Solver
-This algorithm finds the shortest path through black and white maze images.
+This program finds the shortest path through black and white maze images.
 It outputs an image with the path marked in green.

 <img src="https://raw.githubusercontent.com/exciteabletom/mazesolver/master/pics/upscaled_maze.jpg"/>